robiningelbrecht/drupal-amqp-rabbitmq/README.md

 ### Push a message to it's corresponding failed Q

 If, fore some reason, a message could not be processed, you might want to log it somewhere.
+A "failed queue" could be a solution here.\
 To push a message to it's corresponding failed queue, you can use the `FailedQueueFactory`:

 ```php